movementlabsxyz/MIP/README.md

 - **Review** - (set by author) The MIP is under peer review.
 The MIP should receive an **MIP number**, according to the rules described in the [Files and numbering](#files-and-numbering) section.

 >[!Note]
-> Currently the author has to understand from the PRs what the latest MIP number is.
-This is suboptimal and will be fixed by a later PR.

-- **Accepted** - (set by editor) An MIP that has been accepted.
-All technical changes requested have been addressed by the author.
-There may be additional non-technical changes requested by the MIP editor.

->[!Note]
 > In case the editors are not available for an unacceptable long period of time, a reviewer should assume the role of the editor interim.

 After acceptance the MIP is merged into `main` and the branch should be deleted.